SF-WDI-LABS/testing-with-rspec/README.md

 * behavior
 * by component

 We try to test each component or piece independently.
-Code written following good object-oriented practices and with concerns well separated is far easier to test.
+Code written with object-oriented practices and with good separation of concerns  is far easier to test.
 So, if we write our tests before our code our tests can help to push us to write good object-oriented code and to separate concerns.

+Test organization:
-Break tests into test files for each class.
-And then groups of tests for each method in the class.
-And then possibly into `context`s for specific conditions under which the method may be used.
-(E.g. with valid or invalid data, with strings or integers, when x=true or x=false).
+- a test file for each class
+- a group of tests for each method in the class
+- possibly `context`s for specific conditions under which the method may be used (with valid or invalid data, with strings or integers, when x=true or x=false)
+- a test for each behavior the method should do

 Isolate tests from each other.
 One test should **never depend on another test** to change or prepare something.
 Each test should be able to run on its own without the others.